PereViader/ManualDi/README.md

 ## BindKeyed

-`BindKeyed` (available in `ManualDi.Sync`) allows registering services associated with strongly-typed marker `struct` keys.
+`BindKeyed` allows registering services associated with strongly-typed marker `struct` keys.
 This enables registering and resolving multiple implementations of the same service type without relying on string keys or runtime filters, keeping resolution fast and allocation-free.

 ```csharp
 public struct PrimaryKey { }